Search for celebrities on Ancestry.com!John Lengyel

 Born and raised in Calistoga, Fechter was 16 when he met a girl who'd come to visit the area one summer.

-They married two years later but were wed only a short time before Fechter joined the Merchant Marines and was sent to the Pacific, where he served on a refrigerator ship traveling with Gen. Douglas MacArthur's troops.
+They marriage two years later but were wed only a short time before Fechter joined the Merchant Marines and was sent to the Pacific, where he served on a refrigerator ship traveling with Gen. Douglas MacArthur's troops.

 In his absence, Hilde Fechter moved to San Francisco to work, but upon his return the couple went back to work on the family's Calistoga ranch, raising seven children.